rafacandev/matchandtrade-doc/src/main/resources/templates/doc/rest/authentications.md

 #### Resource
 | Field Name | Rules | Description |
 | ---------- | ----- | ----------- |
-authenticationId | Read-only | Id associated with this authentication, this value is assigned during the [authenticate][1] process userId | Read-only | The [user][2] associated with this authentication, this value is assigned during the sign-up process
+userId | read-only | The [user][2] associated with this authentication, this value is assigned during the sign-up process

 #### Example